 If you’re not sure which comfort food is your forte, treat your guests to one of Insetta’s down-home crowd-pleasers — this easy greens recipe.
 “It’s a good dish for a potluck because it has a ton of soul,” the chef explained.
 “It also holds up well due to the structural integrity of the greens and is an often-overlooked dish.
 When collards are done well, everyone can relate to them.”

 Remember, potlucks are casual, so keep decor low-key to match.
 Dress the tables with the type of eclectic vintage linens that you can find at any thrift store or yard sale.
 Buy small Mason jars and fill them with an array of wildflowers picked around your neighborhood or purchased at a local farmers market.
 The food is the main focus of any great Southern potluck, so keep it clean and simple.

-A proper Southern potluck will have a few non-alcoholic drinks like lemonade and lavender-mint iced tea on hand, but cocktails are an essential as well.
 Mark Schettler — bartender, general manager of Bar Tonique in New Orleans and President of the United States Bartender’s Guild (USBG) New Orleans’ Chapter — said there are a few things to keep in mind when it comes to prepping punches for a potluck.

 “The number one thing is to have the whole thing batched and ready to go by the time you get there,” Schettler said.
 “Nobody wants to make cocktails at a party they’re not working.
 One of the easiest punches to make is a classic punch; one part sour, two parts sweet, three parts alcohol, four parts weak and spice because it’s nice.”